-If you are familiar with the rule expression syntax, you can create Correlation rules by manually specifying the rule expression.
+If you are familiar with the rule expression syntax, you can create correlation rules by manually specifying the rule expression.
 You can use free-form rules to create complex rules by using additional operators such as Window, Intersection, and Union.

-For information on the rule expression syntax, see Appendix B, "Correlation Rule Expression Syntax," on page 193.
+For information about the rule expression syntax, see Appendix B, "Correlation Rule Expression Syntax," on page 185.

-For more information on creating a free-form rule, see Section 5.4.5, "Creating a Free-Form Rule," on page 74.
+For information about creating a free-form rule, see Section 5.4.6, "Creating a Free-Form Rule," on page 72.